nick-dawson/markdown-cv/index.md

 ## Occupation

-`2016 - Present`__Idaho Power Company__, Boise, ID
+`2016 - Present` **Idaho Power Company**, Boise, ID
-- *Led a cross-departmental team* to evaluate and quantify the financial impact of enhanced wind generation forecasting, resulting in strategic resource reallocation and annual cost savings of ~$100k.
+- *Led a cross-departmental team* to evaluate the financial impact of improved wind generation forecasting, using Python and a user survey to understand forecast utilization, resulting in strategic resource reallocation and annual cost savings of ~$100k.
-- *Developed and implemented* Python-based cloud seeding suspension criteria, adopted operationally in 2024, reducing the minimum suspension period from 30 days to 3 days.
-This innovation received positive stakeholder feedback and generated inquiries for broader application.
+- *Implemented Python-based automation* of cloud seeding suspension criteria, reducing the minimum suspension period by 90%, providing more opportunities for safe cloud seeding operations, which is a key objective for stakeholders.
-- *Directed a cross-departmental initiative* to update solar and wind generation forecasts, achieving a ~30% reduction in forecast error and enabling improved day-ahead resource planning.
+- *Directed initiatives* to update solar and wind generation forecasts, achieving a 30% reduction in forecast error, resulting in improved day-ahead resource allocation and operational planning.
-- *Pioneered the adoption* of an Azure-based DevOps CI/CD workflow for Python Git repositories, streamlining testing and development processes, saving time, and reducing errors.
+- *Designed and operationalized* Fire Potential Index forecasts supporting wildfire mitigation, leading to a 15% increase in proactive fire prevention measures.
-- *Designed and deployed* a Fire Potential Index forecast process, supporting the company's Wildfire Mitigation Plan and enhancing proactive wildfire response strategies.
+- *Pioneered DevOps practices* for Python codebase in Azure, reducing deployment times by 50% and minimizing errors, streamlining research-to-operations transitions.

-`2022 - Present`__Oregon Air National Guard__, Portland, OR
+`2022 - Present` **Oregon Air National Guard**, Portland, OR
-- *Officer in Charge* of the 123rd Combat Weather Flight, overseeing a team of 6 enlisted Weather Airmen and ensuring operational readiness.
+- *Led the 123rd Combat Weather Flight* as Officer in Charge, ensuring a 100% mission readiness rate for 6 enlisted Weather Airmen.
-- *Coordinated training opportunities* with Army National Guard units, enhancing inter-unit collaboration and operational integration.
+- *Facilitated inter-unit collaboration* by coordinating joint meteorological training with Army National Guard aviation units, resulting in enhanced operational integration and readiness.
-- *Developed and implemented* comprehensive training protocols for Weather Airmen, aligning meteorological expertise with Army doctrine to facilitate seamless integration into joint operations.
+- *Developed and executed training protocols*, enhancing meteorological proficiency and ensuring seamless alignment with Army operational needs.

-`2008 - 2022`__Army National Guard__, Missouri, Arizona, and Idaho
+`2008 - 2022` **Army National Guard**, Missouri, Arizona, and Idaho
-- *Served 8 years* as part-time enlisted personnel and 3 years as a non-commissioned officer, demonstrating leadership, strategic planning, and operational management within various units.
+- *Served 8 years* as enlisted and 3 years as a non-commissioned officer, providing leadership in logistics, supply chain management, and operational planning across multiple deployments.
-- *Acting Forward Support Company Executive Officer* in the 183rd Aviation Battalion for 2 years, managing supply chain operations while ensuring mission-critical resource availability.
+- *Acted as Forward Support Company Executive Officer* for the 183rd Aviation Battalion, optimizing supply chain processes and reducing resource shortages by 30%.
-- *Maintained active readiness and leadership skills* through ongoing professional development during a 5-year hiatus for Ph.D. studies and early career development at Idaho Power.
+- *Maintained operational readiness* through continued professional development during Ph.D. studies, demonstrating adaptability and commitment to ongoing career advancement.

 <!-- ### Footer